MukeshGupta839/lynkd-mobile/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## iOS: modular headers flag

+This project enables CocoaPods `use_modular_headers!` conditionally to allow some Swift-based Firebase pods to import Objective-C dependencies that don't ship module maps (for example, `GoogleUtilities`).

+- Controlled by the repository property: `ios.useModularHeaders` in `ios/Podfile.properties.json` (set to `"true"` to enable).
+- Alternatively, set the environment variable `USE_MODULAR_HEADERS=1` when running `pod install` or CI to enable it per-machine.

+If you'd rather enable modular headers only for specific pods, remove the repository flag and add `:modular_headers => true` to those pod declarations in `ios/Podfile`.